One of the greatest Danish Physiologists

 He had been working on a review paper on the extraordinary achievements of the Danish scientists on acid-base equilibrium.
 I exposed to him the need to make high altitude corrections for the adequate interpretation in all high altitude cities of the world, a knowledge that would save lives.
 He became immediately interested and when I finished the calculations and the graphs, he decided to include a section in his review article and changed the title to “Essentials in the diagnosis of Acid-Base Disorders and it’s High Altitude Application“.
 He offered to put my name as first author and I refused.
 Then, I came up with the idea of tossing a coin, that upon flipping in the air and dropping to the ground, favored him.
 We laughed and carried on and write in all, 8 papers together.
 The subjects were diverse including high altitude diving tables.
 He came to our III Chronic Hypoxia Symposium with his lovely wife Kirsten.
 Some photos can be seen here.

 His generosity went beyond limits.
 He wrote a physiology book and put it on-line for free use, by anyone.
 Later on, he granted me co-authorship and I wrote the High Altitude section.
-Kirsten McCord, one of his patients had discovered his personality and collaborate with him making the graphs, that are now so famous in many physiology books.
+Kirsten McCord, one of his patients had discovered his personality and collaborated with him making the graphs, that are now so famous in many physiology books.
 She went on to become a lifetime collaborator and friend always visiting Poul-Erik and his lovely wife Kirsten that always greeted us with a smile and great Smorebrød (typical Danish sandwiches) at their enchanting home in Birkerød, right next to the golf course, where Poul-Erik and his wife Kirsten, spent many hours enjoying the fields.

 I throughly enjoyed discussion of many aspects of physiology and science in his lab.
 He told me very interesting stories, like when he was a young man and wrote an article that questioned the concepts of Herman Rahn, who was a notable German physiologist who had moved to US.
 He pointed out that Herman had not been upset, quite the contrary, he invited Poul-Erik to spend some time in his lab.
 He also told me that Herman had a small scale in his pocket and ran out everyday from his office to the garden to weigh an egg of a small byrd in his nest, that way he was able to study hydration of the egg.
 That was a time of superior scientists, that made fantastic advances in science.
 There was no mediocrity, that my father once referred to as: “a congenital disease, very painful and with no treatment”.